| By Dave Foxall

 Benefits Technology Leverage Point #3: Employee Self-Service (ESS)

-The Society for HR Management 2011 report, Transforming HR Through Technology states, “Although there are multiple ways that an organization can pursue an e-benefits approach, underlying each of these is the use of employee self-service (ESS).”
+The Society for HR Management report, Transforming HR Through Technology states, “Although there are multiple ways that an organization can pursue an e-benefits approach, underlying each of these is the use of employee self-service (ESS).”
 On-line TRS access and flexible benefits with multi-generational appeal can realistically only be delivered via ESS.
 This core feature of the majority of current employee benefits technology enables employees to access and manage their HR information through a web browser, often even providing off-site mobile channels.
-In a 2011 interview, Howard Nelson, who leads HR Outsourcing Business for IBM Europe cited self-service as a key HR practise that supports the achievement of employer of choice status.
+In an interview, Howard Nelson, who leads HR Outsourcing Business for IBM Europe cited self-service as a key HR practise that supports the achievement of employer of choice status.

 Final Remarks on Leveraging Benefits Technology for Employer of Choice Status

 Put simply, there is a correlation between organizations that achieve high rankings in surveys of the best places to work and ‘best-in-class’ business performance.
 This correlation stems from the capacity for more effectively attracting and retaining the top talent.
 Furthermore, studies show that remuneration – i.e. pay and benefits – is considered to be one of the key determinants of employer attractiveness.
 The use of key employee benefits technology features such as employee self-service, online total reward statements and flexible benefits packages is a fundamental part of any employer of choice’s compensation strategy.
 So, the next time you start thinking about how you’re going to approach the C-suite with a compelling business case for an open enrollment application, consider what we’ve just laid out.
 After all, wouldn’t these elements provide one of the strongest arguments you could ask for?

 Tags: Benefits Software Employer of Choice

 Author: Dave Foxall